Cloudflare Registrar provides personal data redaction on WHOIS information, if permitted by the registry.

 What is WHOIS redaction?

-WHOIS redaction removes most contact information categorized as personal data (registrant name, email address, postal address) from the published WHOIS record for a domain.
-Fields will read “Data Redacted”.
-The nameserver, domain lock information, and date records for a domain are still available publicly.
-The following fields will continue to show in WHOIS:
+WHOIS redaction removes most contact information categorized as personal data (such as registrant name, email address, postal address) from the published WHOIS record for a domain.
+These fields will read

 Cloudflare still maintains the authoritative, unredacted, record of your WHOIS data.
 You can modify this information at any time in.
 To access it:

 - Log in to the and select your account and domain.